ErnSur/ErnSur.github.io/content/post/cheat-sheet-editor/index.md

 ## Advanced / Tricks

+- {{<doc CustomEditorForRenderPipelineAttribute>}} Tells an Editor class which run-time type it's an editor for when the given RenderPipeline is activated
 - {{<doc IMGUI.Controls.TreeView>}} IMGUI TreeView
 - {{<doc IMGUI.Controls.AdvancedDropdown>}} Dropdown with pages as in "Add Component" button.
-- Open _About Unity_ menu and type "internal" to toggle editors developer mode.
+- Open _About Unity_ menu and type "internal" to toggle editor developer mode.
   - Reload and inspect the editor window from its tab context menu
   - Enable "Debug-Internal" inspector mode from the tab context menu
   - Bunch of other internal tools, you can look for those in [Unity C#Reference repo](https://github.com/Unity-Technologies/UnityCsReference)